Skip to content

 )

-Inbound Reservation Call With Intent Recognition and Field Collection
+Inbound Reservation Call w/ Intent Recognition and Form Filling

 In this example, we will walk through how to set up an inbound call listener for a restaurant.
 When a caller phones in to make a reservation, the Agent listens for the caller’s intent, routes it to your CallController, and responds appropriately.
-By the end of this walkthrough, you’ll see how an inbound call flows from the initial greeting all the way to capturing a reservation request.
+Let's start by defining a new CallController subclass.

 class RestaurantReservationCallController(guava.CallController):